 Ants with wings can be a pretty common sight at certain times of the year because at least some members of almost all ant species can develop wings and fly.
 This is because winged ants are swarming ants seeking to breed and reproduce.
-Flying ants may be male - the drone, or female - the queen; both of which are reproductive ants that are seeking a mate with whom to breed the next generation of ants for the survival of their colony.
+Flying ants may be male (the drone) or female (the queen), both of which are reproductive ants that are seeking a mate with whom to breed the next generation of ants for the survival of their colony.

-It is important to note that the foraging worker ants of any species that you see trailing on the sidewalk - or in your kitchen - will never have wings.
+It is important to note that the foraging worker ants of any species that you see trailing on the sidewalk or in your kitchen will never have wings.
 So if you do see winged ants in or around your home, you can bet that they are seeking to create a new colony.

 Once the male and female mate, the female "queen" will remove her wings to start a new nest.
 The male drone, whose only purpose in life is to mate, will live a few months at most, then die after mating.
 Thus, for that short period of winged life after mating, these ants are, for the most part, relatively harmless when found outdoors, and are simply part of the natural life cycle of ants.